-\end{prop} Hence the bundle $E$ on $X$ is holomorphic and $\theta$ is a holomorphic section of $End(E)\otimes\Om^{1,0}(X)$, i.e. the bundle $(E,\theta)$ is a Higgs bundle.
-From the Kobayashi-Hitchin corresponding for Higgs bundle, see \cite{Hitchin} \cite{Simpson1988}, we know that the Higgs bundle $(E,\theta)$ is stable since the pair $(A,\phi)$ satisfies the Hitchin-Simpson equations.
+\end{prop} Hence the bundle $E$ on $X$ is holomorphic and $\theta$ is a holomorphic section of $End(E)\otimes\Om^{1,0}(X)$, i.e., the bundle $(E,\theta)$ is a Higgs bundle.
+Following the Kobayashi$\en$Hitchin corresponding for Higgs bundle, see \cite{Hitchin,Simpson1988}, we know that the Higgs bundle $(E,\theta)$ is stable since the pair $(A,\phi)$ satisfies the Hitchin$\en$Simpson equations.